-If your U.S. visa will not be valid for reentry to the U.S. (e.g. it has expired, it has been cancelled, it was issued for single entry) you will need to renew it through a U.S. embassy overseas before returning.
+If your U.S. visa is expired or expiring, you do not need to depart the U.S. to renew your visa just to maintain your legal status.
+You are allowed to remain in the U.S. with an expired F-1 or J-1 visa, so long as your I-94 indicates "D/S" and you otherwise maintain your F/J status.
+If you need to travel and your visa will not be valid for reentry to the U.S. (e.g. it has expired, it has been cancelled, it was issued for single entry) you will need to renew it through a U.S. embassy overseas before returning.
 Students from Canada and Bermuda do not require a valid visa stamp to seek entry in F/J status.
 F-1 and J-1 visa holders may seek reentry to the U.S. with an expired U.S. visa after a short trip to Canada, Mexico and islands adjacent to the U.S. This is called Automatic Visa Revalidation.
 We advise students to be cautious before traveling under Automatic Visa Revalidation and to consult with an ISSS advisor before making final plans.

 If you need to renew your visa, you must plan sufficient time for this process into your travel schedule.
-Due to the COVID-19 pandemic, applying for a visa has become more complex.
-For more details, see the COVID-19 FAQ page.
 The U.S. Department of State posts current visa appointment and processing wait times.
 However, if your visa is selected for administrative processing, it will take much longer to have your visa processed.
 All visa applicants must complete the DS-160, which can be submitted before departing the U.S. Follow the instructions on the U.S. embassy/consulate website for full application requirements.
 Some applicants may qualify to waive the visa interview for a visa renewal, through the Visa Interview Waiver Program.
 The embassy/consulate website will indicate whether this is offered and the qualifications for the waiver.
 Even if you qualify for an interview waiver, you must complete the visa application process (aside from completing the DS-160) outside the United States.

 Each embassy/consulate website also provides information on documents required for visa renewal.
 Consult with ustraveldocs.com for a full list of required supporting documents.
 However, if you require an in-person interview, you should prepare at minimum: